Skip to content

 Specify the requirements

-Our trigger and action are going to use requests to send HTTP requests, so the first step is to add the package in our requirements.
+Our connector, trigger, and action will use the requests library to send HTTP requests.
+The first step is to add this package to our requirements.

-Poetry can be used to add the requirements by simply running:
+Poetry can be used to add the requirements by simply running in the TestHTTP root directory:

 poetry add requests